Klaim/stdcxx-privext/proposal/draft.md

 This proposal is a core language extension.
 It does not require any new keywords.
-It proposes one additional syntax by reusing an existing keyword.
+It proposes one additional syntax by reusing an existing keyword in a manner congruent with the keyword's original purpose.
 The new feature does not break any legacy code.
 Some expressions which used to be a compilation error are now valid C++.
-This feature can be thought of as a steping stone on the road to modules in C++, but unlike modules will bring immediate benefit to C++ developers.

 Motivation: Problem Definition
 ================

 Good class design follows the principle of encapsulation.
-We wish to only expose the public aspects of our class in the interface and hide the implementation details.
-The game of encapsulation is the game of hiding as many details as possible, exposing only the minimum of details required for the users of the interface.
+The game of encapsulation is the game of hiding as many details as possible, exposing only the minimum of details required for the users to use the interface.
 By minimizing the exposed information, we reduce the complexity of our interface, making it easier to understand and use.
 We also give ourselves much more freedom and flexibility with implementation.
 Any class details not present in the interface can be changed without affecting the users of the interface.

-Analysis of Encapsulation in the C++ class model
+Analysis of the quality of encapsulation enabled by the C++ class model
 --------------------------------

+We will perform an analysis of encapsulation provided by the C++ class mechanism.
-In C++, the class interface is manifest as the class definition.
+In C++, the system interface takes the form of a class definition.
 This class definition is normally written in a header file, in order to allow its use in multiple translation units.
-By minimizing the details in the class definition, we achieve better encapsultion and all of the benefits it brings.
+In order to maximize encapsulation, we must minimize the number of class details in the interface to the bare minimum required by the users of the class.

 The following table lists all of the aspects that make up a class.
-It lists whether or not they are required to be in the class defintion.
+It lists whether or not they are required to be in the class definition.
-We also mention which aspects are required by users of the class and child classes which will inherit.
-Finally, the last column describes when and where the aspect is required to be known by the compiler in order to implement the language.
+The next 2 columns describe how each aspect is used by the programmer using the class directly and the child class inheriting from it.
+The last column describes when the compiler needs the aspect to be visible in order to implement the language.

 <table border="1">
 	<tr><th>#</th><th>Aspect</th><th>Required in class definition?</th><th>User</th><th>Inheritor</th><th>Compiler</th></tr>